There are several options for getting around Bowen Island and for travelling off the island.

 Getting around Bowen

 There are three community transit bus routes operated by TransLink.
 The 280 Bluewater runs from Snug Cove towards the western side of the island, turning around at Spyglass Road.
 The 281 Eaglecliff runs from Snug Cove along the eastern side of the island to Hood Point and back.
 The 282 Mt.
 Gardner runs on weekends only.
 Buses generally arrive to and leave Snug Cove with the arrival/departure of the ferry, but there are some exceptions.
-Please check the schedule to determine the departure time.
+Please check the BUS SCHEDULE to determine the departure time.

 Please note that BC Ferries may change their sailing schedule several times a year.
 Despite best efforts, TransLink’s posted schedule may not be updated immediately to reflect these changes.
 Transit operators generally adjust their schedules accordingly to ensure that the buses connect with the ferry.
-Please use the Doublemap Live Bus Tracker app to see where the bus is in real time.

 You can use your Compass Card to pay your fare on the Bowen Community Transit buses.
 Standard transfer times are 90 minutes.
 However, if you are going off Bowen you will have 110 minutes to complete your transfers on the mainland.
 And, from the mainland you will have 180 minutes to tap in on Bowen.